jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 \ket{\psi'} = U\ket{\psi}
 ```

-The evolution does not depend on the state and is therefore *linear*.
+The evolution does not depend on the state and is *linear*.
 Consequently, the result of applying a unitary operator $U$ to the sum (e.g. superposition) of two states is the sum of the results of applying the operator to the states individually:

 ```math
 U (\ket{\psi} + \ket{\phi}) = U \ket{\psi} + U \ket{\phi}